-Domestika is pay-on-demand, just like Udemy.
-You pay once and keep the course in your account for good, and the good news is they have constant discounts too.
-The courses are such good value.
+Domestika is pay-on-demand, although now they have a subscription plan should you prefer it.
+You only need to pay once and you get to keep the course in your account for good, plus they have constant discounts too.
+Domestika courses are such good value.

 Domestika is still dominated by Spanish-speaking tutors, but they are all auto-translated into English subtitles, and there are so many English-speaking tutors now, that you‘ll probably find what you want.

 PROKO is tiny in comparison to the other three options, and a bit more expensive, but it is worth taking a look.